flopezag/tutorials.secured-OrionLD/docs/index.md

 > **Note** - an eMail server must be configured to send out invites properly, otherwise the invitation may be deleted as
 > spam.
 For testing purposes, it is easier to update the users table directly: `update user set enabled = 1;`

-All the CRUD actions for Users require an `X-Auth-token` header from a previously logged in administrative user to be able to read or modify other user accounts.
+All the CRUD actions for Users require an `X-Auth-Token` header from a previously logged in administrative user to be able to read or modify other user accounts.
 The standard CRUD actions are assigned to the appropriate HTTP verbs (POST, GET, PATCH and DELETE) under the `/v1/users` endpoint.

 To create a new user, send a POST request to the `/v1/users` endpoint containing the `username`, `email` and `password` along with the `X-Auth-Token` header from a previously logged in administrative user (see the previous section).
 Additional users can be added by making repeated POST requests with the proper information following the previous table.
-For example to create additional accounts for Bob, the Application Manager we should execute the following request
+For example to create additional accounts for Bob, the Application Manager, we should execute the following request

-> **Note** You can take a look and execute the create-users script to automatically create all the users accounts.
+> **Note** You can take a look and execute the user-organizations script to create automatically all the users accounts.

 #### :two: Request